StuartDaniells/webpage-python/README.md

 # webpage-python
-writing data to a webpage using python
+writing data to a webpage using python with file access